techbrett/OfficeDocs-SkypeForBusiness/Teams/turn-off-communication-credits-auto-recharge-for-nce-customers.md

 1. On the **Auto-recharge settings** page, uncheck the box next to **Auto recharge**.
 1. Select the **Save** button.

 When this process is complete, you can transition to NCE before your Communications Credit balance is empty.
-Even as an NCE customer, the commerce system consumes your Communication Credit balance prior to changing to post-usage billing.
+Even as an NCE customer, the commerce system consumes your Communication Credit balance before changing to post-usage billing.
 There's no extra action needed by you to ensure this switch happens.

 ## Related articles